pchaubal/Epidemic_nbody/README.md

 This is an attempt to simulate epidemic spread inspired from 3blue1brown channel

 # TODO list
-1. Include 'removed' cases in the model
+* Implement the senario of death
-2. Implement infection radius
+* Implement infection radius
-3. Show a plot on side which keeps a track of healthy/infected/recovered
+* Show a plot on side which keeps a track of healthy/infected/recovered
-4. Implement a repulsive force for social distancing
+* Implement a repulsive force for social distancing
-5. Implement multiple colonies
+* Implement multiple colonies
+* Include demographic information
+* Humans dont undergo elastic collisions.
+The particles should slow down when coming close to other particles but travel with some velocity otherwise.
+* Implement quarantine
+* Implement a scenario where everyday the severity of disease increases or decreases with some probability.
+The probability of death increases with severity
+* Include a probability of person getting infected when in contact with infected person as an approximation for better hygiene habits
+* Social distancing and hygiene on individual basis.
+Does social distance and hygiene prove advantageous on individual basis?
+* Implement quarantine only if a person is detected positive.
+The probability of a person being detected depends upon symptoms and symptoms are related to severity.
+* Relate the severity of disease with demographic information.

-**Change marker to James Paynter's face when infected**
+**Bonus challenge: Change marker to James Paynter's face when infected**